-3.1.1 Appraisal Responsibilities
+3.1.1 APPRAISAL RESPONSIBILITIES

 The field appraisal staff is responsible for collecting and maintaining property characteristic data for classification, valuation, and other purposes.
-Accurate valuation of real and business personal property by any method requires a physical description of business personal property, and land and building characteristics.
-The appraisal departments are responsible for administering, planning and coordinating all activities involving data collection and maintenance of all commercial, residential and business personal property types, which are located within the boundaries of El Paso County.
+Accurate valuation of real and business personal property by any method requires a physical description of business personal property as well as land and building characteristics.
+The appraisal departments are responsible for administering, planning and coordinating all activities involving data collection and maintenance of all commercial, residential and business personal property accounts located within the boundaries of El Paso County.
 The data collection effort involves the field inspection of real and business personal property accounts, as well as data entry of all data collected into the existing information system.
-The goal is to periodically inspect residential and commercial properties, where necessary, in El Paso County once every three (3) years, and personal properties every year.
+The goal is to periodically inspect residential and commercial properties, where necessary, in El Paso County once every three (3) years, and business personal properties every year.

-- → Personnel The four appraisal departments under the direction of three managers, one coordinator and an appraiser trainer consists of forty-two (42) appraisers, seven (7) field specialists and eight (8) support personnel.
-(See Attachment A) - ▶ Data The data used by field appraisers includes the existing property characteristic information contained in CAMA (Computer Mass Appraisal System).
-The data is printed on a property record card, or business personal property data sheets.
-Other data used includes maps, sales data, income and expense data, fire and damage reports, building permits, photos, actual cost information, obliques and ortho photos via Pictometry.
+- Personnel The four appraisal departments consist of three (3) Managers, one (1) Coordinator, three (3) Assistant Managers, one (1) Assistant Coordinator, two (2) Training Facilitators, forty-six (46) Appraisers, two (2) Field Specialists and seven (7) Administrative Specialists. - Data The data used by field appraisers includes the existing property characteristic information contained in CAMA.
+The data is printed on a property record card, or business personal property data sheet.
+Other data used includes maps, sales data, income and expense data, fire and damage reports, building permits, photos, actual cost information, imagery via Pictometry.

-3.2 Preliminary Analysis
+3.2 PRELIMINARY ANALYSIS

-3.2.1 Data Collection/Validation
+3.2.1 DATA COLLECTION/VALIDATION

-Data collection of real property involves maintaining data characteristics of the property in CAMA (Computer Assisted Mass Appraisal).
+Data collection of real property involves maintaining data characteristics of the property in CAMA.
 The information contained in CAMA includes site characteristics, such as land size, shape, zoning, location, access and topography, along with improvement data, such as square foot of living area, year built, quality of construction, and condition.

 Field specialists and appraisers use listing manuals that establish uniform procedures for the correct listing of real property and coding of all properties.
 The District uses these manuals and coding systems to structure and calibrate the approaches to value.
 The field specialists and appraisers use these manuals during their initial training and as a guide in the field inspection of properties.
-In March 2016, CAD completed a revision of all manuals and made them available on the CAD intranet.
+In March 2016, CAD completed a revision of all manuals and are made them available on the CAD intranet.
 If a property owner/agent wants a copy of the listing procedural manual, a written request should be made to the chief appraiser.
-Manuals are reviewed annually,
+Manuals are reviewed annually.